redcode/Z80/README.md

 * **<code>#define [Z80_WITH_UNOFFICIAL_RETI](#option_Z80_WITH_UNOFFICIAL_RETI)</code>**
 * **<code>#define [Z80_WITH_ZILOG_NMOS_LD_A_IR_BUG](#option_Z80_WITH_ZILOG_NMOS_LD_A_IR_BUG)</code>**

-Except for `Z80_DEPENDENCIES_HEADER`, the above macros do not need to be defined as any value; the source code only checks whether or not they are defined.
+Except for `Z80_DEPENDENCIES_HEADER`, the above macros do not need to be defined as any value; the source code only checks whether they are defined.

 > **Note**: The activation of some of the optional features affects the speed of the emulator due to various factors (read the [documentation](https://zxe.io/software/Z80/documentation/latest/Introduction.html#optional-features) for more details).